csev/dj4e/assn/dj4e_install.md

     System check identified no issues (0 silenced).

 If the `check` identifies errors, stop until there are no errors.
 Only take the next steps once check sees no errors.
+If you see this error:

+    python manage.py check
+      File "manage.py", line 17
+        ) from exc
+             ^
+    SyntaxError: invalid syntax

+It means that you are not running in the virtual environment (`workon django3`) and mistakenly running Python 2 instead of Python 3.
+There is *no error* in `manage.py` - it is valid Python 3 syntax that confuses Python 2.

-Once the check works do:
+Once the `check` works do:

     python3 manage.py makemigrations